 Alicia Eaton, Children’s Behavioural Specialist, is a fully qualified Psychotherapist, Clinical Hypnotherapist and Neuro-Linguistic Programming (NLP) Practitioner based in London’s Harley Street, helping both adults and children change habits and behaviours for the better.

-Her recently published book Words That Work: How to Get Kids to Do Almost Anything is available priced £12.99.
-For more information see www.success-4-kids.com.
+For more information, read her book Words That Work: How to Get Kids to Do Almost Anything or see www.success-4-kids.com.